General Information

 Air Force – AU-ABC

-The Air University Associate-to-Baccalaureate Cooperative Program (AU-ABC) is an initiative between Air University and University of Massachusetts Global to offer baccalaureate degree opportunities to enlisted Air Force personnel with a completed Associate degree from the Community College of the Air Force (CCAF).
+The Air University Associate-to-Baccalaureate Cooperative Program (AU-ABC) is an initiative between Air University and University of Massachusetts Global to offer baccalaureate degree opportunities to Air Force enlisted members, Airmen, Space Force and Guardians with a completed Associate degree from the Community College of the Air Force (CCAF).

 Air Force – GEM